-- 1) Proximate and Ultimate analysis of Coal

-- 2) Analysis of Water

-- 3) Analysis of Common Salt

-- 4) Analysis of Bleaching Powder

-- 5) Analysis of Copper

-- 6) Analysis of Mixed Acid

-- 7) Analysis of Tannin

-- 8) Analysis of Soap

-- 9) Analysis of Cement

-- 10) Analysis of Sugar

-- 11) Viscosity Estimation

-- 12) Turbidity Meter
+Proximate and Ultimate analysis of Coal Analysis of Water Analysis of Common Salt Analysis of Bleaching Powder Analysis of Copper Analysis of Mixed Acid Analysis of Tannin Analysis of Soap Analysis of Soap Analysis of Cement Analysis of Sugar Viscosity Estimation Turbidity Meter

-- 1) Demonstrate the ability to write clear lab reports. - 2) At the end of this practical course, the student would have a thorough understanding on the estimation and analysis of chemical compounds. - 3) Demonstrate the ability to produce a working model through hands on experience in technical design and explain its operation in terms of what was learned in the course. - 4) Think critically and creatively, especially about the use of technology to address local and global problems and become a socially responsible engineer by involving with community and professional organizations.
+- 1. Estimate and analysis of chemical compounds. - 2.
+Will be able to demonstrate and improve the ability to write clear lab reports. - 3.
+Demonstrate the ability to produce a working model through hands on experience in technical design and explain its operation in terms of what was learned in the course - 4.
+Think critically and creatively, especially about the use of technology to address local and global problems and - 5.
+Become a socially responsible engineer by involving with community and professional organizations